Visual Appearance Of Mercury, Nickel And Palladium – Chronic Dental Ingestion – Eczema – Post 6

 There have been occasions during the chelation process where notable scratching of the hands has occurred including on occasions, the visual presentation of rashes.
 Sometimes rashes have been different from those before diagnosis.
 This can usually be traced back to eating certain foods, can generally be high in nickel or manganese minerals or other build-ups of certain minerals during the chelation process where the organic diet became the most significant chelation method.

-Menus are adjusted for a few days, avoiding foods with higher manganese minerals and those food known to aid the chelation of nickel toxicity are consumed more.
-This resolves the problems quickly, in a matter of a couple of days or so.
+Menus are adjusted for a few days, avoiding foods with higher manganese minerals and those foods known to aid the chelation of nickel toxicity are consumed more.
+This resolves the problems quickly, in a matter of a couple of days or so, being a balancing act of minerals consumed.

-More information about diets – please carry on reading.
+More information about diets – please read ‘Chelation’ posts 13-19.

 It became impossible to swim, using chlorinated public pools, about 4 years before diagnosis, and then after diagnosis.
 The mixture of mercury with the added chlorine-based chemicals in pools presented a mercuric chloride visible dry rash on the body coupled with an extraordinary burning of the throat, about 30 minutes of being immersed.